Please request our permission before redistributing these files.

 With a Premium Subscription, you can take episode quizzes to challenge your comprehension skills and track your progress!

-afastarto move away, fend off, keep away aindastill, yet, even antesbefore aquihere specific o carrocar a cidadecity comboiotrain demasiadotoo much dentroinside, within depoislater, then, after a direçãodirection a discotecadisco, nightclub encontrarto find, meet, come across esquerdaleft estaçãostation foraoutside, out, abroad fácileasy already, yet, right now, ever there, over there far away, out of sight mudarto change nenhumanone(feminine) opostaopposite sing. fem. adj. orgulhosoproud perdidoslost pertoclose, near a pontebridge quasealmost, about to a rotundaroundabout semáforotraffic light tardeLate voltarto go back, return a zonaarea, zone
+afastarto move away, fend off, keep away aindastill, yet, even antesbefore aquihere specific o carrocar a cidadecity demasiadotoo much dentroinside, within depoislater, then, after a direçãodirection a discotecadisco, nightclub encontrarto find, come across, meet esquerdaleft direction estaçãostation foraoutside, out, abroad fácileasy jáalready, yet, right now, ever láthere, over there far away, out of sight mudarto change, move, switch nenhumanone(feminine) opostaopposite sing. fem. adj. orgulhosoproud perdidoslost pertoclose, near a pontebridge quasealmost, about to a rotundaroundabout, traffic circle semáforotraffic light tardelate adv. voltarto go back, return a zonaarea, zone

 Comments